 1- Core Concept

-The Two-Minute Rule asserts that if a task can be done in two minutes or less, it should be done immediately.
+The Two-Minute Rule asserts that if a quick task can be done in two minutes or less, it should be done immediately.
 This guideline is designed to reduce procrastination and the buildup of small tasks, thereby freeing up mental space and reducing clutter in both physical and digital workspaces.

 2- Origin and Application